Randall Stout

 Randall Paul Stout (May 6, 1958 – July 11, 2014) was a Los Angeles, California based architect.

 Early life and education

 Born and raised in Tennessee, Stout held a Bachelor of Architecture from the University of Tennessee and a Master of Architecture from Rice University.

 Career

 Before starting his own firm, Stout worked four years at Skidmore, Owings and Merrill, and seven and a half years for Frank O. Gehry & Associates.

+Awards

+Stout was elected to the College of Fellows of the American Institute of Architects (AIA) in 2003, and he has received many national, regional and local AIA awards.